It had to be When Harry Met Sally…

 The film’s leads are played by then Hollywood’s Golden Girl, Meg Ryan and Saturday Night Live (1975-) comedian, Billy Crystal.
 Ryan proves in this movie that she is the darling of romantic comedy in this role, which is very much hers.
-This as compared to the others in the running including Brat Packer Molly Ringwald.
-Although an unconventional leading man – I’d compare him to Bill Hader in Trainwreck (2015) – Crystal made the role his by writing more humour into his role.
+This is compared to the others in the running including Brat Packer Molly Ringwald.
+Although an unconventional leading man – I’d compare him to Bill Hader in Trainwreck (2015) – Crystal made the role his by writing more humour into the role.

-Harry and Sally’s story starts in 1977 with Sally Albright meeting Harry Burns – through his then girlfriend – to car share with him from Chicago to New York.
+Harry and Sally’s story starts in 1977 with Sally Albright meeting Harry Burns – through his then-girlfriend – to car share with him from Chicago to New York.
 Sally is cheerful, optimistic and happy.
-In contrast, Harry is a pessimist and a cynic who reads the last page of a book first so he knows what will happen if he dies before reaching the end of a book.
+In contrast, Harry is a pessimist and a cynic who reads the last page of a book first so he knows what will happen if he dies before reaching the end of the book.

 This leads to the pair discussing if men and women can be just friends.
 Sally believes men and women can be friends without having sex and Harry believes that a man can’t be friends with a woman after such an encounter.
 On arrival in New York, the two part ways with her disliking him.